snapdevops/java-hello-world-with-gradle/README.md

-# Building Java Projects with Gradle   dfg
+# Building Java Projects with Gradle  Testing

 ##### This guide walks you through using Gradle to build a simple Java project.